 “There’s nothing to write home about.
 Absolutely nothing to write home about,” police minister Bheki Cele told MPs.

-This factsheet summarises the statistics in two ways:
+This factsheet summarises the statistics in these ways:

 - absolute numbers (20,336 murders, for example)

 - crimes per day (56 murders every day)